 - Adventures in each module specific to the course you registered for.

-Once you have completed the online component, you can attend the classroom component, which will include:
+Once you have completed the online component, you can attend the virtual classroom component, which will include:

 - Case scenarios,

 - Distance-based options for those unable to attend in person.